eva672/fibbot/Readme.md

 - When you are in the Action you click new action
 - They will show you different templates you chose one of them and configure it with any name you want
 - For example if you take the rust template you can rename it to any name of your choice and work on it .
+2. **DOCKER**
+In this projects we will have to use Dockerfile which is a text file that contains instructions for building and configuring a Docker images.
 **EXTRACTION**
-Here is all about writing functions that will help in extraction of numerical valuesfrom a pull request(pr) .
+Here is all about writing functions that will help in extraction of numerical values from a pull request(PR) .
 You have to do the following;

 - You have to write function that extracts only numbers in a mix string (meaning a string having both letters ,numbers ,special characters etc..)